WillyMaillot87/local_chatbot/README.md

 `docker container run willymaillot87/local_chatbot:latest`

-In your browser, you will have access to the service:
+In your browser, you will have access to the service at the following address:
-- **streamlit app** at the address **localhost:8501**
+- **localhost:8501**

-It may take a long time to run it for the first time because the app needs to download the pre-trained model.
+It may take a while to run for the first time as the app needs to download the pre-trained model.

 ------------